-Officers seize 3 king cobras, other reptiles from home
+Officers seize 3 king cobras, 300 other reptiles from home

 ALLEGANY, N.Y.
-(AP) — State wildlife officers have seized three king cobras and other venomous reptiles from a New York home.
+(AP) — State wildlife officers have seized three king cobras among the more than 300 reptiles kept in a New York home.

-The Olean Times Herald reports that Department of Environmental Conservation officers obtained a warrant Thursday morning to search a home in the town of Allegany, on the Pennsylvania border 60 miles (96 kilometers) southeast of Buffalo.
+The Department of Environmental Conservation says officers obtained a warrant Thursday morning to search a home in the town of Allegany, on the Pennsylvania border 60 miles (96 kilometers) southeast of Buffalo.

-Officers say inside they found three king cobras and other venomous species, along with numerous turtles, kept in enclosures throughout the home, located near St. Bonaventure University.
+Officers say inside they found three king cobras, six venomous Gila monsters and seven species of turtles kept in enclosures throughout the home, located near St. Bonaventure University.

+DEC officials say several zoos and wildlife conservation groups have offered to care for the reptiles.

 Most Read Nation & World Stories